ahliddin/programmer9/_posts/2020-12-27-booknotes-a-mind-for-numbers.md

 This relaxation can allow different areas of the brain to hook up and return valuable insights.

 <div class="note-comment">

-This suggestion is similar to the one by Andy Hunt in [Pragmatic Thinking and Learning](https://programmer9.com/2020/12/20/booknotes-pragmatic-thinking-and-learning.html), where he emphasised that it is important to keep your train of thoughts during the *"diffuse"* mode.
+This suggestion is similar to the one by Andy Hunt in <a href="https://programmer9.com/2020/12/20/booknotes-pragmatic-thinking-and-learning.html">Pragmatic Thinking and Learning</a>, where he emphasised that it is important to keep your train of thoughts during the *"diffuse"* mode.
 Switching to reading news or emails or chatting with friends about plans for weekend won't help, but taking a walk, doing dishes while keeping the problem in mind might help.
 </div>

 ***
 To avoid procrastination [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)  could help.
 <div class="note-comment">
 From my personal experience using Pomodoro Technique all the time is redundant, because it adds extra burden to the process.
 Sometimes it is even disturbing, because when you are *in the zone* 25 minutes passes very fast and you get suddenly interrupted by some Pomodoro app telling you to take a break.
 However I found it very useful when I am exceptionally lazy or not motivated and try to avoid work at all costs.
 In those cases the commitment to work for 25 mins without interruption helps a lot.
-I tried several apps and browser extensions and I liked the most the [Forrest](https://www.forestapp.cc), where you grow a virtual tree which dies if you interrupt the committed time for work/study.
+I tried several apps and browser extensions and I liked the most the <a href="https://www.forestapp.cc">Forrest</a>, where you grow a virtual tree which dies if you interrupt the committed time for work/study.
 </div>

 ***